adamgooch/c_sharp_blog/README.md

 Tests
 -----
-Be sure to deploy the BlogEngineDb before running the SQL Server Post Repository Tests.
+Be sure to publish the BlogEngineDb before running the SQL Server Post Repository Tests.

 Goal
 ----